cybergolemai/gollem-lob/frontend/README.md

 # GoLLeM Frontend

 Frontend application for the GoLLeM-LOB (GPU Limit Orderbook for LLM Inference) platform.

+Built with Next.js and React, this modern web application provides a seamless interface for users to interact with our GPU marketplace.
+The platform enables users to place limit orders for GPU compute resources and manage their inference workloads efficiently.
+Our frontend implements real-time order book visualization, secure payment processing through Stripe, and comprehensive transaction history tracking.
+The application follows best practices for accessibility, performance, and responsive design to ensure a great user experience across all devices.

 ## Quick Start